Cherryl Fountain: Group exhibitions

-National Trust exhibitions were: Centenary Exhibition, Christie's; The Long Perspective, Agnews; and Storm Struck at Petworth.
+National Trust exhibitions were: Centenary Exhibition at Christie's, The Long Perspective at Agnews and Storm Struck at Petworth.

-In 1991 two pieces by Fountain were exhibited by the London-based arts charity Discerning Eye: Kentish Garden and Cottage Door.
-In 1992 Discerning Eye showed One O'Clock in the Rose Garden and White Garden in August.
+In 1991, two pieces by Fountain were exhibited by the London-based arts charity Discerning Eye: Kentish Garden and Cottage Door.
+In 1992, Discerning Eye showed One O'Clock in the Rose Garden and White Garden in August.

 Her work was shown at the Museum of Modern Art, Machynlleth, in 2017–2018.
-In 2019 she exhibited at Plantae, the annual exhibition of the Society of Botanical Artists.
+In 2019, she exhibited at Plantae, the annual exhibition of the Society of Botanical Artists.
 The watercolours shown at Plantae were: Aunt Dusty, Paul Cook's Miss Indiana and Beauty and the Beast.
 In the "Inspired at Mompesson House" exhibition in March 2020, Fountain's painting of May Griffin in the Garden at Mompesson featured as a solo display in one of the rooms.
 It was painted as a National Trust Centenary celebration in 1995.